Johan Augustinussen: Librarian and other duties

-Nesna had had a semi-public book collection, and according to Axel Coldevin a people's book collection was established for Nesna and Hemnes in 1814 after an initiative from bishop Krogh.
+Nesna had had a semi-public book collection, and according to Axel Coldevin a people's book collection was established for Nesna Municipality and Hemnes Municipality in 1814 after an initiative from bishop Krogh.
 In 1839, the herred decided to establish a "Common Library for Nesna Prestegjeld".
 Krogh was appointed as supervisor and accountant of the library, which was actually no more than a collection of book-chests.
 In 1841 Augustinussen took over the responsibility and arranged loans from the curate's farm until 1865.
 In 1844 he stated that the collection consists of 33 new and 88 "ancient" books.

 Lindstøl states that Augustinussen was post master in Nesna for 14 years.
 "Nesna post office" was established by order in council on 28 July 1842.
 It is uncertain whether Augustinussen was the first post master; he is mentioned in the post master minutes from 1843 with the title "choirmaster".
 He was formally appointed as post master on 19 November 1851.
 From 1 July 1857, the main post office was moved to the port of call for steamers at Vikholmen just east of the island of Hugla, and the same day the trader Lars Aagaard Meyer succeeded Augustinussen as post master.
 The yearly wage for the post master was 4 Spd. in 1842; in 1857 it was increased to 24 Spd.

 Augustinussen was concilliation commissioner for 49 years.
 He also had some local duties after he retired in 1878.